JubbeArt/gominal/README.md

 Sent from gominal to stdout

-### key - key press from window
+### key - key press or release
-Will run each time a key is pressed on the keyboard.
+Will run each time a key is pressed or released on the keyboard.

 ```
 {
     "type":  "key"
     "key":   string
+    "state": "press" or "release"
     "ctrl":  bool
     "shift": bool
     "alt":   bool